jhaswayam13/guided-ML-project-with-Deployment/README.md

-## This is a guided ML project with deployment
+## This is a guided ML project with deployment and other things